AnnaWegmann/StyleSurvey/resources/style-definitions.md

-If too much work to add here, feel free to use [this google doc](https://docs.google.com/document/d/1tivKXEYjWe2pOe6xe4t2LQPZmn_cSsLsae0riU2VBCE/edit?tab=t.0#heading=h.deietoojezvo)
+*This is discontinued.
+We started collecting definitions and operationalizations of style across different papers (mainly NLP).
+This proved to be a too ambitious project to continue.
+You are still welcome to add to this.*

 [DRESSing Up LLM: Efficient Stylized Question-Answering via Style Subspace Editing](https://arxiv.org/abs/2501.14371)